cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 [//]: # (The emotion I'm generating is curiosity and caution.)

 Let me ask:
-Would you trust a cracked version of [Adobe Photoshop](https://en.wikipedia.org/wiki/Adobe_Photoshop) downloaded from a random website?
+_Would you trust a cracked version of [Adobe Photoshop](https://en.wikipedia.org/wiki/Adobe_Photoshop) downloaded from a random website?_
 I hope your answer is a radical "no."
 But what if I ask you instead:
-Do you trust the latest financial transaction processed by your bank's mobile app?
+_Do you trust the latest financial transaction processed by your bank's mobile app?_
 You probably do believe that your payment will be processed securely.
 Certainly, our sense of "trust" in a software application varies significantly depending on its origins, and on the reputation of its distributor.
-Now, what if I tell you that there exists certain "proof" that **no matter the what the software origin is, you should never trust it**?
+Now, what if I tell you that there exists certain "proof" that **no matter what the software origin is, you should never trust it?**
 This is, in essence, what Ken Thompson claimed during his Turing Award lecture, in 1984.
 In his article "Reflections on Trusting Trust," Thompson demonstrated that you cannot trust code that you did not totally create yourself.
-His proof was based on the idea that it is possible to insert a [backdoor](https://en.wikipedia.org/wiki/Backdoor_(computing)) into a compiler that would propagate itself invisibly into all programs compiled with it (including next versions of the same compiler).
+His proof was based on the idea that it is possible to insert a [backdoor](https://en.wikipedia.org/wiki/Backdoor_(computing)) into a compiler that would propagate itself invisibly into all programs compiled with it (including the next versions of the same compiler).
 Thus, creating a self-replicating chain of compromised software applications.
-The "Trojan Horse compiler," as he call it, highlights the fundamental issue of trust in software development, independent of the software's origin or reputation of its vendor.
+The "Trojan Horse compiler," as he called it, highlights the fundamental issue of trust in software development, independent of the security measures or reputation of software vendors.
-In this post, I'll revisit this famous proof of distrust in software development, 40 years later.
+In this post, I'll revisit Thompson's famous proof of distrust, 40 years later.
-My goal is to reflect on the transcendence of its core message and dig a little bit into the implications it poses to the security of the software development landscape as we know it today.
+My goal is to reflect on the transcendence of its core message.
+I'll dive into the implications it poses to [the software supply chain landscape](../blog/the-software-supply-chain.html) as it is today.
 Let's dig in.

 <figure class="jb_picture">